pasqal-io/horqrux/docs/dqc.md

 x = jnp.linspace(0, 10, 100)
 y = fn(x, 5)

-class QuantumFunctionFitter(QuantumCircuit):
+class FunctionFitter(QuantumCircuit):
     """
-    A QuantumFunctionFitter is composed of a quantum circuit and an observable to obtain a real-valued output.
+    The FunctionFitter is composed of a quantum circuit and an observable to obtain a real-valued output.
     It can be seen as a function of input values `x` that are passed as parameter values of a subset of parameterized quantum gates.
     The output is define as
     The rest of the parameterized quantum gates use the `values` coming from a classical optimizer.